 Here’s how the relabeling process works: First a desire is conceived.
 A problem is identified as interfering with the achievement of that desire.
 A solution is proposed and accepted, and the desire is thereby achieved.

-When reminded “do not judge lest you be judged too”, they come up with a new and trendy way to wiggle out of that command so they can keep doing what they really wanted to do all along anyway.
+When we kept reminding them, “do not judge lest you be judged too“, they come up with a new and trendy way to wiggle out of that command so they can keep doing what they really wanted to do all along anyway.

 See what I mean?

-When you hear the term “condoning sin,” that is a dogwhistle term.
-Pay attention when you hear it.
+So when you hear the term “condoning sin,” understand it as a dogwhistle term.
 It is an absolution of all responsibility for judging others.
 You can all but hear them whine, in mewling voices, that they simply can’t help criticizing others and trying to grab control of people’s most intimate lives and decisions.
 Doing anything else would be–wait for it!–CONDONING SEEEEEEEE-YIN, and they can’t possibly do that.

 1. It assumes that these Christians have the right to approve or disapprove of anything others do.

-4. It makes their god look like a jackass or a weakling (or both).
+4. It makes their god look like a jackass or a weakling (ahem–or both).

 Stripping away the label.